vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-commonwealth-money.md

 * WE the people, using the Constitutional powers of our democratic republic, create our money and WE are in control.
-* Decisions are made by a democratic, accountable, and transpar- ent process.
+* Decisions are made by a democratic, accountable, and transparent process.
 * Money is created as a token representing common wealth equity, and guaranteed by the full faith and credit of our nation.
 * No one has special privilege; the playing field is level.